influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/influxdb-tasks/_index.md

 ```

 ## Options
-The InfluxDB Tasks package provides the following options:
+The InfluxDB tasks package provides the following options:

 #### lastSuccessTime
 Define the time of the last successful task run.